manpagez: man pages & more

 CURLUPART_PATH

-path always starts with a slash.
+supplied in the URL.
+A URL path always starts with a slash.

 CURLUPART_QUERY

-The initial question mark that denotes the beginning of the query
+The initial question mark that denotes the beginning of the

-length query will lead part to be set to a zero-length string.
+query returns part as a zero-length string.

-to URL decode on get with the CURLU_URLDECODE bit.
+decode on get with the CURLU_URLDECODE bit.

 CURLUPART_FRAGMENT